enricopiseddu/lendingPool/README.md

 In Aave's implementation, this difference notices in the [borrow function](https://github.com/aave/aave-protocol/blob/master/contracts/lendingpool/LendingPool.sol#L388).
 This function takes in input an integer called "interestRateMode": this parameter set to zero indicates that the _msg.sender_ wants to borrow at a stable rate, and set to 1 at a variable rate.

+Since Aave implements both variable and stable rates, it allows users to swap the rate mode: those who opened a stable borrow position can switch it to a variable and vice versa, by calling a particular [function](https://github.com/aave/aave-protocol/blob/master/contracts/lendingpool/LendingPool.sol#L648).

 **_Lending Pool configuration_**
 In Aave it is possible to configure each reserve, in particular, each of them can be actived, freezed and enabled as collateral.
 An active and unfreezed reserve accepts deposits and borrows, while a freezed reserve accepts only repay and liquidation actions.
 These actions, in Aave, can be executed by a smart contract called [“Lending Pool Configurator”](https://github.com/aave/aave-protocol/blob/master/contracts/lendingpool/LendingPoolConfigurator.sol).
 In this work, these actions are unnecessary because once a reserve is added, it is ready to accept deposits (also as collateral) and borrows actions.

 ## 7. Conclusions
-In this work, we have seen an overview of Lending Pools, how users can use them in order to handle their crypto-assets (ERC20 tokens in this case), and how Lending Pools help users in lending and borrowing actions without explicitly trusting each other, but trusting the smart contract that handles the LP.
-ProtoAave has been developed and has been proposed as a minimal implementation of Aave Protocol.
+In this work, we have seen an overview of Lending Pools, how users can use them in order to handle their crypto-assets (ERC20 tokens in this case), and how Lending Pools help users in specific actions (deposit, borrow, repay, redeem and liquidation) without explicitly trusting each other, but trusting the smart contract that handles the LP.
+We have also seen the definition and a minimal implementation of flash loans that allow users to borrow crypto-assets without deposit collateral.

-It has highlighted when and how the deposit and borrow action can be executed, how users can manage their collaterals according to their health factors, and how interests for borrowers depend on time and on the utilization rate of a reserve.
+ProtoAave has been developed and has been proposed as a minimal implementation of Aave Protocol, it has highlighted when the actions can be executed, how users can manage their collaterals according to their health factors, and how interests for borrowers and lenders depend on time and on the utilization rate of a reserve.

-This work differs from the original implementation of Aave, and differences have been shown.
+Although this work differs from the original implementation of Aave, and differences have been shown, it provides a simpler way to understand the role of Lending Pools in Decentralized Finance.
 In the evaluation phase, some experiments have been shown using different libraries and including different cases in order to demonstrate the correctness of transactions.